JonahSussman/prototypal-language/README.md

 `lot.cpp` contains the source code for the interpreter.

-`examples` contains the raw example code present in the presentation.
+`examples/` contains the raw example code in the presentation.

+`run_testcases.sh` will run the test cases in `examples`.
+It simply calls `./lot examples/<filename>` over a list of filenames that contain test cases.